The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

-In this step we have used (iv), to assume that $X$ and $Y$ simultaneously obtained definite outcomes, so that we can predict future states of affairs conditioned by $XY$'s actual measurement outcome $\{o, o\}$; and also (iii), to be allowed to juxtapose $X$ and $Y$ to give us the perspective that consists of both observers $XY$.
-This latter assumption means that if $Y$ ($X$) knows that the $L$ ($L$') measurement outcome is ``$o$'' from the perspective of the $X$ ($Y$) observer, this outcome has also to be ``$o$'' as judged from the perspective of the $Y$ ($X$) observer, allowing us to observe the composed system $L L'$ from the $XY$ perspective.

-Finally, only if we introduce preceding information of the total physical state (\ref{eq1}), even after $A$, $B$, $X$, and $Y$ have measured $C$, $Q$, $L$, and $L'$, obtaining as a result definite outcomes (e.g., $h$ or $t$ for A; $1$ or $0$ for $B$; and ``$o$'' or ``$f$'' for $X$ and $Y$), we obtain a contradiction: the state (\ref{eq1}) shows that the probability of obtaining $\{h, 1\}$ is zero.
+In this step we have used (iv), to assume that $X$ and $Y$ simultaneously obtained definite and single outcomes, so that we can predict future states of affairs conditioned by $XY$'s actual measurement outcome $\{o, o\}$; and also (iii), to be allowed to juxtapose $X$ and $Y$ to give us the perspective that consists of both observers $XY$.
+This latter assumption means that if $Y$ ($X$) finds that the $L$ ($L$') measurement outcome is ``$o$'' from the perspective of the $X$ ($Y$) observer, this outcome has also to be ``$o$'' as judged from the perspective of the $Y$ ($X$) observer, allowing us to observe the composed system $L L'$ from the $XY$ juxtaposed observer.
+Finally, only if we introduce preceding information of the state (\ref{eq1}), even after $A$, $B$, $X$, and $Y$ have measured $C$, $Q$, $L$, and $L'$, obtaining as a result definite and single outcomes (e.g., $h$ or $t$ for A; $1$ or $0$ for $B$; and ``$o$'' or ``$f$'' for $X$ and $Y$), we obtain a contradiction: the state (\ref{eq1}) shows that the probability of obtaining $\{h, 1\}$ is zero.

-Note that (iv) played an indispensable role in the previous argument because the juxtaposition of $\{o, 1\}$ and $\{h, o\}$ to give $\{h, 1\}$ is a future prediction that was obtained only when the observer $XY$ used the state $\ket{o}_{L} \ket{o}_{L'}$ corresponding to what she found, not the full superposition (\ref{eq4}) used to predict $\{o, 1\}$ and $\{h, o\}$.
-In the same way, we considered the superposition (\ref{eq1}), corresponding to the total physical state before any measurement takes place, even after the observer $XY$ performed a measurement and found $\{o, o\}$.
+Note that (iv) played an indispensable role in the previous argument because the final pair of outcomes $\{h, 1\}$ is a future prediction that was obtained only when the observer $XY$ used the collapsed state $\ket{o}_{L} \ket{o}_{L'}$ corresponding to what she found, not the full, unitary-evolving superposition (\ref{eq4}).
+At the same time, however, we considered the superposition (\ref{eq1}), corresponding to the unitary-evolving state of $A$, $B$, $C$, and $Q$ before any measurement takes place, even after the observer $XY$ performed a measurement and found $\{o, o\}$.